 Old North State refuses to charge Complainants the rates in effect at the time of sale and refuses to calculate REUs as established in the Commission's orders.
 Old North State's Response admits the material factual allegations and fails to provide a legal justification for its conduct.
-Therefore, Complainants ask the Commission to deny the Motion to Dismiss and grant Complainants judgement on the pleadings.
+Therefore, Complainants ask the Commission to grant them judgement on the pleadings.